eswnl/FY-2x_CLUT/README.md

-# FY-2x_CLUT
+# Adding colour to your FY-2x images.
-Add colour to your FY-2x images using CLUT.
+As the FY-2x downlinks deliver both VIS and IR, it is possible to add colour to your images.